leafo/moonscript-site/index.md

 ### Installing with LuaRocks

-The easiest way to install is to use Lua rocks and the provide rockspec.
+If you're on Windows, then install the [Windows binaries](#windows_binaries), otherwise the easiest way to install is to use LuaRocks.

 LuaRocks can be obtained [here](http://www.luarocks.org/) or from your package manager.